Wolf-dot/cybersec-blog-1/posts/fourthpost.md

 Test your config file with `nginx -t` and reload nginx with `nginx -s reload`.

 ### Test!
-From our Victim container reach out to our Reverse-Proxy (we'll use `-k` flag to ignore the warning about the self-signed certificate).
+From our Victim container reach out to our Reverse-Proxy using HTTPS (we'll use `-k` flag to ignore the warning about the self-signed certificate).

 ``` bash
 curl -k https://172.17.0.2/